Hiking Hotspot: 2 Great L.A. Hikes with Views of the Hollywood Sign

 Runyon Canyon is located right in the heart of Hollywood, just a few blocks away from Hollywood Blvd.
 Weekends are very busy, however, weekday mornings are quite calm.
-Runyon Canyon is known to be one of the top spots in the cities to spot a celebrity (other than a TV show taping), as shows such as “TMZ” have highlighted various sightings over the years.
-So if you want to avoid the tourists trying to celeb watch, it’s best to avoid weekends!
+Runyon Canyon is known to be one of the top spots in the cities to spot a celebrity (other than a TV show taping).
+Shows such as “TMZ” have highlighted various celeb sightings over the years.
+That being said, if you want to avoid the tourists trying to celeb watch, it’s best to avoid weekends!

 Escape the crowded Hollywood attractions and visit the real attraction.
 A hike at Runyon Canyon is sure to be a more memorable experience than anything else you will see in Hollywood, which honestly is nothing special.
 This beautiful oasis provides a much needed refuge from the traffic and congestion of the city.

-The main trail consists of a 3 mile loop with a few uphill climbs, which not only give you a fantastic workout, but also fantastic views of the city, Hollywood sign, and surrounding mansions!
+The main trail consists of a 3 mile loop with a few steep uphill climbs.
+Hiking this moderately intense trail will not only give you a fantastic all over body workout, but also the opportunity to enjoy prime viesws of the city, the Hollywood sign, and surrounding mansions!

 Visit on a weekday if you are looking for a serene, natural experience away from the crowds.
 The morning workday hours do not see many hikers.
-You may see a handful of walkers and a few joggers, but nothing like the hoards of people that come out on the weekends.
+You may see a handful of walkers and a few joggers, but nothing like the hordes of tourists that come out full force on the weekends.
 Runyon Canyon is the perfect place to escape for an hour or 2.
-Take in the beautiful views around you, get in a moderate workout, and take some great pics of the beautiful mountains.
+Take in the beautiful views around you, get in a fabulous workout, and take some great pics of the beautiful mountains.

 Tip: Try out one of the free yoga classes, held several times daily.
 Check the Runyon Canyon Yoga Schedule to plan your visit.

 Another terrific, yet often overlooked hike in the L.A. area is the Griffith Observatory trail.
 Too many tourists and locals just head straight into the Observatory without a second glance at the trails.
 This is a shame because the trails here offer the best view of the Hollywood sign in the city.
-You will never get as good a close up as you can on the Griffith hike.
+You will never get as up close a view as you will experience on the Griffith hike.

 And don’t miss out on the wonderful L.A. skyline view from the deck of the observatory.
-Gorgeous on a non smoggy day!
+Let’s just say that the views are as good as it gets on a non smoggy day!

 Tip: Visit before sunset for great night views of the city.
-Also, be sure to visit the Observatory which has wonderful exhibits and shows, a scenic observing deck, and public telescope viewings – and admission is free!
+Also, be sure to visit the Observatory itself which has wonderful exhibits and shows, a scenic observing deck, and public telescope viewings.
+Best of all, admission is free!